yuchanahn/YCNW/README.md

 ## How To Make C++ Server

-useing header only lib 'YCNW'
+using header only lib 'YCNW'

 ```cpp
 #include "yc_net.hpp"